Orphans Delivered The World’s First Vaccine

 This worked well enough for short distances, but when smallpox began to destroy Spanish colonies in the Americas, Spain had to figure out a way to move the vaccine across the ocean.
 Their solution was resourceful, effective, and very ethically dubious.
 Science writer Sam Kean brings us the story of the world’s first vaccination campaign.

 Science Diction is produced by Johanna Mayer and Elah Feder.
 Elah is our Editor and Senior Producer.
-Daniel Peterschmidt is our composer.
+D Peterschmidt is our composer.
 Nadja Oertelt is our Chief Content Officer.